trueagi-io/hyperon-experimental/doc/minimal-metta.md

 straightforward.
-In the current implementation of the minimal instruction set it was needed to explicitly pass the atomspace to the interpreter because otherwise grounded `get-type` function didn't work properly.It also could allow defining `eval` via `match` which minimizes the number of instructions and allows defining `eval` in a MeTTa program itself.
+In the current implementation of the minimal instruction set it was needed to explicitly pass the atomspace to the interpreter because otherwise grounded `get-type` function didn't work properly.It also could allow defining `eval` via `unify` which minimizes the number of instructions and allows defining `eval` in a MeTTa program itself.
 Which in turn allows defining different versions of `eval` to program different kinds of chaining.
-Nevertheless defining `eval` through `match` requires rework of the grounded functions interface to allow calling them by executing `match` instructions.
+Nevertheless defining `eval` through `unify` requires rework of the grounded functions interface to allow calling them by executing `unify` instructions.
 Which is an interesting direction to follow.

 ## Scope of variables